mattsears/mattsears.github.io/_posts/2023-02-28-happy-birthday-ruby.md

 getting paid for it.
 It has been one of the greatest endeavors of my life.

 Today, I love Ruby as much today as I did seventeen years ago.
-Even though I've moved on from the consulting world, I still write Ruby almost everyday in some way shape for form.
+Even though I've moved on from the consulting world, I still write Ruby almost everyday in some way shape or form.
 And I don't see that changing anytime soon.

 Thank you Ruby ❤️